The TPTP Problem Library

 Example of a CNF problem file clause section (GRP039-7.p).

-The TPTP Arithmetic System
+The Arithmetic System

 Arithmetic must be done in the context of the THF or TFF types logics, which support the predefined atomic numeric types $int, $rat, and $real.
 Using THF or TFF enforces semantics that separate $int from $rat from $real from $i from $o.
 The numbers are unbounded, and the reals of infinite precision (rather than some specific implementation such as 32 bit 2's complement integer, or IEEE floating point).
 Systems that implement limited arithmetic must halt in an